revolalex/my-authetification-platform/README.md

 <br>
 Finally the user can logout (no acces to dashboard).
 <br>
-And the api end point are secure, check for token
+And the API end point are secure, check for token (authentification midlleware)

 ## Screenshots
 <br>